Latitude & Longitude Geolocation Co-ordinates Precision

 However, the Earth is actually ellipsoid, as it's shaped like an M&M candy, squashed so it's larger around the equator; that makes the distance of 1° degree of latitude at a pole nearly 1 mile longer than at the equator.

-The latitude distances in THIS chart are APPROXIMATE, in order to easily show how the number of decimal places affects precision.
+The latitude distances in THESE charts below are APPROXIMATE, in order to easily show how the number of decimal places affects precision.

 Decimal